 For me, it’s worth it.
 I still have young children, and it really can simplify things to purchase some beautiful pre-planned materials.
 Saving me hours of time to spend with my family or spend that time preparing quality meals for them instead.

-I also realized that in the past we would focus on our core subjects and checking off the boxes but miss seasonal shifts.
-We would miss out on digging into the seasons and planning specifically for those periods of time.
+I also realized that in the past, we would focus on our core subjects and checking off the boxes but miss seasonal shifts.
+We would miss out on digging into the seasons and planning specifically for those periods.
 That is another reason I adore well-crafted lesson plans or quality collections of ideas that we can easily follow.
-That way I don’t forget, and we make sure we always include fun and out of the box ideas.
+That way, I don’t forget, and we make sure we always include fun and out of the box ideas.

 I love to plan, don’t get me wrong.
 But I also LOVE my family.

-Here are some wonderful options to use in your home over any point, to take some time off from planning and spend more time doing.
+Here are some wonderful holiday homeschool activities and plans to use in your home, and take some time off from planning.
+To spend more time doing.

 • Think of these types of options as investments.
 You buy them once and can reuse them year after year.
 I have young children and older, so I know that I will rotate these programs or activities in and out.
 If one year I find that my littles aren’t old enough for a particular craft, no problem.
 We will skip it and use it the following year instead.